 A course covering graphic representation of data, measures of central tendency and dispersion, the normal distribution and the use of standard scores, and simple correlation and regression.
+Prerequisites: SCCJ-103, or consent of the Instructor.
+Credit, three hours.

 SCCJ-330.
 POPULATION ANALYSIS